Benjamin-Pong/Biomedical-Lay-Summarization-BioNLP2025/README.md

 This is the repo for Team MIRAGE's submission for BiolaySumm 2025!

 ## Repo Structure
-Code in this repo will likely not be runnable on your own machine unless you've got a real BEEFY GPU (and even then it'll require some modification to work with your particular system).
+Code in repository are meant to be executed using Google Colab, and requires minimally of 1 T4 GPU for inference.
+Fine-tuning requires minimally 1 L4 GPU.
 Code in `preprocessing_script` comes from CoLab notebooks and are meant to go through the datasets and extract the top 40 sentences based on different methods of evaluation.
-Everything else is the actual summarization code meant to be run on Hyak.

 ## Setup instructions